jasonmacduffie/isles-of-maga/breach.md

 Unarmed attacks take an automatic -2 penalty unless wearing knuckles.

-Heavy weapons like greatswords give a bonus +1 to attacks, but allow the player to attack only every other turn.
+Heavy weapons like greatswords give a bonus +1 to attacks, but cost 2 action points to use instead of 1.

 Shortbows have a range of 12 meters and longbows have a range of 24 meters.
 Longbows get a -1 penalty to all attacks.